tidev/ti.worker/README.md

-# Titanium Worker Thread Module
+# Titanium Worker Module (EXPERIMENTAL)

 This is a Titanium module that provides a [Web Worker](http://www.whatwg.org/specs/web-apps/current-work) like interface to applications built with Titanium.

-This module is designed to be used when applications need to process multi-threaded application logic in the background from the main application thread.
-These threads are typically expensive, long-lived tasks which can be executed independent of the application processing or the main UI thread.
+This module is designed to be used when applications need to process asynchronous application logic.
+Due to the limitations of Javascript engines; tasks will not be executed on a seperate thread, but instead executed asynchronously.

-It is important to note that even though you can use this library to create worker threads, any processing or rendering that must be done by the UI will always continue to be single-threaded by the host OS and executed on the main "UI thread", regardless of how many parallel threads are used in the background.

 ## Example